Burgess Park

-Burgess Park is a public park situated in Camberwell the London Borough of Southwark, and is close to Walworth to the north, Bermondsey to the east and Peckham to the south.
-At 56 ha, it is one of the largest parks in South London.
+Burgess Park is a public park situated in Camberwell in the London Borough of Southwark.
+It is close to Walworth to the north, Bermondsey to the east and Peckham to the south.
+At 56 ha, it is the largest park in the borough.

-Unlike most other parks in London, Burgess Park was carved out of a highly built-up area of the city.
+Unlike most other parks in London, Burgess Park was carved out of a highly built-up area of London.
 Virtually all the land now occupied by the park was previously used for housing, industry and transport infrastructure.

 Construction

 Houses were purchased and demolished to form the park.
-The idea for Burgess Park came out of the 1943 Abercrombie plan for open spaces in London, and the land has been gradually assembled and landscaped over the subsequent decades, first by the London County Council, then the Greater London Council, and since the mid-1980s, the London Borough of Southwark.
-The earliest component of what is now Burgess Park pre-dates the Abercrombie Plan.
-This is the King George's Field, opened in 1938 on the site of a former baths and swimming pool, at the Addington Square end of the park.
+The idea for Burgess Park came out of the 1943 Abercrombie plan for open spaces in London, and the land has been gradually assembled and landscaped over the subsequent decades, first by the London County Council, then the Greater London Council and since the mid-1980s the London Borough of Southwark.
+The earliest component of what is now Burgess Park pre-dates the Abercrombie Plan: the King George's Field, opened in 1938 on the site of a former baths and swimming pool, at the Addington Square end of the park.

 The early stages of the expansion of the park led to the incorporation of the North Camberwell Open Space in 1965.
-That open space included the churchyard of St George's, Camberwell, which had been designed by Francis Bedford in 1824.
+The open space included the churchyard of St George's, Camberwell, which had been designed by Francis Bedford in 1824.
 The churchyard had ceased to be used for burials in 1856.
-In 1886 it was acquired as a public open space by the Metropolitan Public Gardens Association and laid out as a public garden with funds provided by Viscountess Ossington.
+In 1886, it was acquired as a public open space by the Metropolitan Public Gardens Association and laid out as a public garden with funds provided by Viscountess Ossington.
 Catherine Gladstone opened the garden in 1887.
 After the churchyard was incorporated into the North Camberwell Open Space, it was re-landscaped in 1966.
 However, the church closed in 1970 and was allowed to become derelict.
-When the church was adapted to private housing in 1994, most of the garden was allowed to become a private garden.
+When the church was converted to private housing in 1994, most of the garden was allowed to become a private garden.

 An important stage in the construction of the park was the closure of the Grand Surrey Canal in the early 1970s, which terminated at Addington Wharf on Camberwell Road.
 The canal served the Surrey Commercial Docks, and the area near Camberwell was full of 19th-century streets, houses and industrial buildings (including an R White's ginger beer factory and the Watkins Bible Factory), many of which had suffered heavy bomb damage during WWII.
 The stretch of canal now incorporated in the park is the site of Camberwell Wharf, which was virtually straight.
 Other land incorporated in the park was occupied by housing.